MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/deploy/after-the-upgrade.md

  To ease the upgrade process, [!INCLUDE [pn-crm-for-outlook-short](../includes/pn-crm-for-outlook-short.md)] (8.2) is compatible with [!INCLUDE [pn-dynamics-365-server-v-90](../includes/pn-dynamics-365-server-v-90.md)].

 > [!IMPORTANT]
->  The Dynamics 365 for Outlook **Go offline** functionality is no longer available with this release of Dynamics 365 for Customer Engagement.
+>  The Dynamics 365 for Outlook **Go offline** functionality is no longer available with this release of Dynamics 365 Customer Engagement (on-premises).

 #### Upgrade clients